Skip to main content

 Your LLC’s operating agreement is the backbone of your business.
 Your operating agreement spells out financial contributions, management roles, voting rights, and other responsibilities expected of LLC members.
 Without an operating agreement, a court may view your LLC as a sole proprietorship or partnership, which could jeopardize the LLC’s liability protection.

-Use our free Oklahoma LLC Operating Agreement template or hire a lawyer to draw one up for you.
+We provide a free Operating Agreement template for LLCs in Oklahoma.
+Alternatively, you can hire a lawyer to draw one up for you.

 No. Oklahoma does not require an operating agreement.
-You won’t have to file it with the state, but you will want to get it in writing and keep an official copy with all of your other important LLC documents.
+You won’t have to file it with the state, but you will want an official written copy to keep with other important LLC documents.
 Your operating agreement will help you resolve any internal disputes that may arise.
 Plus, you’ll likely need an operating agreement in order to open a bank account for the LLC.

-You can find a general list of what operating agreements usually cover in 18 OK Stat § 18-2012.2, but at its most basic, your agreement should address:
+You can find a general list of what operating agreements usually cover in 18 OK Stat § 18-2012.2, but your agreement should address:

 • distribution of profits and losses